MeCRO-DEV/BBC/README.md

 BBC is a WPF application coded in Powershell and XAML.
 WinRM, network sharing and RPC need to be running on remote computers.
 You need a domain admin account to run this program.

 Contributions : Pull requests and/or suggestions are more than welcome.

+Main Features:
+Note: Most of the features are supposed to run against the target, a remote computer identified by a host name or IP address.